abecms/recipe-abedynamicblocks/README.md

 ]
 ```

+This is another of creating a set of data.
+You can create it inline (as in the 2 previous examples) or reference it.
+As you prefer depending on your project.
-The user will se a dropdown list in the editor, and as we're putting this data tag in the tab="slug", this dropdown will be displayed on the creation page.
+The user will see a dropdown list in the editor, and as we're putting this data tag in the tab="slug", this dropdown will be displayed on the creation page.

 Loading the selected partial in the template is done like that: